-Purpose: This minor should provide you with the tools, concepts, and theories needed to analyse the functioning of the energy sector from an economic, system modelling, and business perspective to inform regulatory policy as well as individual business strategies and investments.
+Purpose: This minor should provide you with the tools, concepts and theories needed to analyse the functioning of the energy sector from an economic, system modelling, and business perspective to inform regulatory policy as well as individual business strategies and investments.
 We have assembled three courses that together form a comprehensive set of perspectives and methods, with certain emphasis on quantitative analysis and a thorough understanding of the complex structure of the energy industry.
 This minor supports the students to acquire skills and capabilities in line with the Nordic Nine principles.
 In particular, the minor facilitates the students to develop analytical thinking with data and curiosity about ambiguity, produce prosperity and protect the prosperity of next generations, and understand ethical dilemmas and have the leadership values to overcome them.

-Organisation: This minor is organised and supported by the Copenhagen School of Energy Infrastructure (CSEI) at CBS and is embedded in its overall strategy of research and education.
-The centre carries out research in tomorrow’s energy infrastructure from an economic policy point-of-view to ensure a successful transition towards a new sustainable European energy infrastructure based on volatile and largely renewable energy sources.
+This minor is organised and supported by the Copenhagen School of Energy Infrastructure (CSEI) at CBS and is embedded in its overall strategy of research and education.
+The centre conducts research in tomorrow’s energy infrastructure from an economic policy point-of-view to ensure a successful transition towards a new sustainable European energy infrastructure based on volatile and renewable energy sources.
 The strong involvement of CSEI in the current European energy debate endorses that the students will get a good foundation for their professional development in the sector.

 The below table lists the structure and the ECTS credits of the individual courses.
 The course descriptions are available in the online course catalogue.
 Direct links are inserted in the below table.

 |Energy Economics, Markets, and Policy||7.5|

 |The Energy Industry in Transition: Markets, Innovation and Strategies||7.5|